 Ashtanga Yoga is a set sequence of postures that links breath with movement.
-Join Julia and Helen for a week of exploration and be guided through the traditional sequence.
+Join Julia and Helen for classes held regularly at Yogacita in Liverpool.
 Develop a personal practice with modifications to suit all levels.
-This course will take place at Yogacita in Liverpool.
+Upcoming dates can be found on the homepage or through my mailing list.

 What are the fundamentals of Ashtanga Yoga?

 There are 4 fundamentals of this style of yoga.
 These are also the fundamentals of Vinyasa Flow.
 They are as follows:

 These are locks within the body that work with the movement of energy.
 Mula Bandha is the root lock and will provide an uplift of energy from the base of your spine.
 Uddiyana Bandha is your stomach lock and protects your lower back as well as allowing for deeper access into the postures.